Master of Arts in Writing

 4. If an applicant is selected and admitted into the program, yet is unable to begin in the next residency course, the initial acceptance into the MAW program remains good for one year.

 Residency courses include workshops, lectures, readings, and other assigned curriculum sessions.
-The student also plans, in consultation with his or her instructor, an Independent Study Plan for the upcoming courses in original writing and reading (with critical commentary).
+The student also plans, in consultation with his or her instructor, an Independent Study Plan for the upcoming course in original writing and reading (with critical commentary).
 Five times during the independent study, the student sends to the instructor a packet consisting of original creative or professional writing, a detailed cover letter with questions about the craft of writing, and short essays commenting on the reading list.
 The instructor responds within a week to each aspect of the packet.
-A 5-hour capstone residency, where the student presents their final project completes the degree.
+A 5-hour capstone residency, where the student presents their final project, completes the degree.

 Degree requirements include the completion of three residency courses and two independent study courses.
 In addition, degree requirements include a culminating writing portfolio that demonstrates mastery in either creative writing or professional writing and a presentation of that work at the capstone residency.
 At the capstone residency, graduating students further demonstrate acquired skills and knowledge by fulfilling culminating degree requirements.

 Grading in the Master of Arts in Writing Program is a discursive evaluation report.
-The faculty mentors and Chair or Associate Program Director determine that credit will be Awarded, Not Awarded, Incomplete, or Deferred.
+The faculty mentors and Chair or Associate Programs Director determine that credit will be Awarded, Not Awarded, Incomplete, or Deferred.
 For more information, see the SCPW Student Handbook or the Graduate Academic Policies section of this catalog.

 For MAW Program students to remain in the program, evaluations of Credit Awarded must be received at the end of each course.
 If evaluations of Credit Not Awarded are received, a course may be repeated one time.
 All tuition and appropriate fees are required.
 If at the end of the repeated course the student does not receive a Credit Awarded evaluation, the student will not be allowed to continue in the program.